-Fitness Model Michie Peachie Showcases Intense Belly Fat Burning Routine In Gray Leggings and Red Crop Top
+Fitness Model Michie Peachie Showcases Intense Belly Fat Burning Routine In Gray Leggings And Red Crop Top

 Fitness model Michie Peachie’s latest workout demonstration on her Instagram page is all about burning belly fat.

-Michie moved on to the stair climber next.
+Michie then moved on to the stair climber.
 During this part of the circuit, she recommended alternating a fast climbing interval with a moderately paced one.
-She also said that it was ok to hold on to the machine’s rails during the fast climbs to avoid falling off.
+She also said that it was okay to hold on to the machine’s rails during the fast climbs to avoid falling off.

 The fitness model headed to the treadmill next for the circuit’s more cardio-focused exercise: uphill sprints.
 She recommending doing the exercise until failure, resting for one minute and then starting again.